 2. Instructions for Certification – Lower Tier Participants:

-(Applicable to all subcontracts, purchase orders and other lower tier transactions requiring prior FRA approval or estimated to cost $25,000 or more – 2 C.F.R.
-Parts 180 and 1200)
+(Applicable to all subcontracts, purchase orders and other lower tier transactions requiring prior FRA approval or estimated to cost $25,000 or more – 2 CFR Parts 180 and 1200)

 a.
 The prospective lower tier participant is providing the certification set out below.